xuankimtran/docs-1/pages/katalon-studio/docs/azure_devops_integration.md

     > **What is Test Point?**
     >
-    > **A test point is a unique combination of test case, test suite, configuration, and tester**.
+    > **A test point is a unique combination of a test case, test suite, configuration, and tester**.
 Test cases by themselves are not executable.
-When you add a test case to a test suite then test point(s) are generated.
+When you add a test case to a test suite, test point(s) are generated.
 [Learn more](https://docs.microsoft.com/en-us/azure/devops/test/new-test-plans-page?view=azure-devops#execute-tab)

     - Select a fetched test plan in the drop-down list.
     - Enter the required **Test Run Name**.
     - Enter **Build Number** > click **Verify** to check if your number is valid.

-        > If you want to fetch the lastest test plans list > click **Fetch Test Plans**.
+        > If you want to fetch the latest test plans list > click **Fetch Test Plans**.

     - Decide when and what to submit test results.